baratgabor/MyWarehouse/README.md

 > *What matters is not whether code in two or more places look similar in form, but whether you can guarantee that they have the same – preferably single – reason to change.* (Sorry, not an actual quote, just wanted to highlight it.)

 This is how you end up with a design where each feature or [use case](https://martinfowler.com/bliki/UseCase.html) is more substantial than just a few calls on a bunch of generalized services, and actually might encapsulate proper business logic in a structurally segregated manner.

+Obviously this is a crude oversimplification of vertical slicing as an architectural pattern, and in any complex system you'll undoubtedly still end up with plenty of generalized components that implement actually general/cross-cutting concerns.
+It's just that you can focus your design process around vertical slices, feel comfortable putting business logic into them in a prima facie fashion, and when you see the need you can *then* push those down to the domain entities (to implement DDD), or into general components.

 Another great thing about vertical slicing that it aligns well to [SCREAMING ARCHITECTURE](https://blog.cleancoder.com/uncle-bob/2011/09/30/Screaming-Architecture.html), where you look at a solution, and what you see are not meaningless generic tech terms like models, services, dtos, validators... but you see *what the system actually does, what features it has*.
 Which arguably makes it easier to comprehend and work with a system.